 Moreover, the course makes an important contribution to supporting the wider curriculum and a learner's general education through developing a range of essential problem solving, numeracy, and ICT skills which will stand them in good stead regardless of the career path they ultimately choose.

 Computing Science develops the following critical skills, knowledge and understanding.

+- Problem solving

+- Computational thinking

-- planning and organising
+- Planning and organising

-- working independently and in teams
+- Working independently and in teams

-- critical thinking
+- Critical thinking

-- decision making
+- Decision making

-- research skills
+- Research skills

-- communication
+- Communication

-- self- and peer-evaluation
+- Self- and peer-evaluation

 COURSE ORGANISATION